byuistats/DS250-Cannon/content/Slides/p2/d2/_index.md

 #### Announcements

 1. Code chunk options:
+    * Locally using
-    * Locally:  #| warning:  false
+        #| warning:  false
-    * Globally:  in the YAML:  execute: warning: false
+    * Globally in the YAML using
-2. Something to be said for consistency (in graphs)...and variation
-3. Slack me when you resubmit a project
+          execute:
+            warning: false

 <br>

+## Flights Data Issues:

+What are some of the data issues you discovered while getting to know your data?

 ## Loading JSON files into pandas